hencou/shelly_gen4_matter_module/README.md

 > hardware before the reported voltage/current/power values are trustworthy.

 > ⚠️ **ADE7953 I2C pins are the one unverified value.** Stock reads the I2C
-> SDA/SCL pins from the device configuration in NVS instead of hardcoding them,
+> SDA/SCL pins from the device configuration in NVS instead of hardcoding them.
-> so they cannot be recovered from the firmware image.
-Only the ADE7953 IRQ
-> (GPIO19) is confirmed.
-The 2PM relay/switch pins themselves *are* confirmed:
+> Only the ADE7953 IRQ (GPIO19) is confirmed.
+The 2PM relay/switch pins themselves
-> the ESPHome device DB
+>  *are* confirmed: the ESPHome device DB
 > (https://devices.esphome.io/devices/shelly-plus-2pm-gen-4/) contradicts itself
 > on GPIO5/GPIO3/GPIO11/GPIO10, and stock agrees with its YAML config (relays on
 > GPIO5/GPIO3, switches on GPIO11/GPIO10).